cu-asl/ddpg-car-2021/README.md

 ```
 pip install requirements.txt
 ```
-If you don't have pip, just go to [this website](https://bootstrap.pypa.io/get-pip.py), right click the website, and save as `get-pip.py`.
+If you don't have pip, just go to [this website](https://bootstrap.pypa.io/get-pip.py), right click the website, save as `get-pip.py`, and run the code.

 Now, you are all set !!!